fenok/react-router-typesafe-routes/README.md

 All state fields are optional.

 Since the state can contain any serializable value, we will likely need much more powerful types for it.
 The easiest way to create them is to use some third-party validation library.
-See [Yup type](#yup-type) for a Yup-based example.
+See [Yup types](#yup-types) for a Yup-based example.

 > ❗ Note that built-in types convert the given values to `string` (or `string[]`), which is not required in the case of the state.
 If that's something you care about, you'll need to create custom types.